 How much does the Summer School cost?

 The Summer School itself is free—there is no tuition fee.
-In the past, dorm-style accommodations and meal plans for the three-week session have cost about $1,700.
+Dorm-style accommodations and meal plans for the three-week session will cost approximately $2,400.

 Is financial support available for the Summer School?

 There is no stipend available.
 In a few cases of exceptional need, grants may be available to help pay expenses.
 In the future, some additional funding may be available.